slowproj/slowdash/docs/ControlsScript.md

       ('V3', V3)
     ]
 ```
-Here the return value is a list of tuples of (name, control_node_variable).
-In the GUI, the exported entries can be used in the same way as data from a database.
-To export a variable that is not a control node, wrapping it with a control node is easy:
+To export a variable that is not a control node, make a temporary control node variable to wrap it:
 ```python
 class RampingStatusNode(ControlNode):
     def get(self):